-"Tower Habitats" is a group of council officers (including the Director of Mile End Park) and voluntary sector bodies co-operating to prepare and deliver the Biodiversity Action Plan for Tower Hamlets.
+"Tower Habitats" is a group of council officers (including the Head of Parks and Open Spaces of Mile End Park) and voluntary sector bodies co-operating to prepare and deliver the Biodiversity Action Plan for Tower Hamlets.
 The new plan was launched in May 2009.
 The Parks, Squares and Burial Grounds Habitat Action Plan contains detailed actions and targets to increase the area and value for wildlife of the various types of park in the Borough. www.towerhabitats.org.uk and its' commitment to achieving NI197.